HannayAndy/-Simple-Wave-Based-3D-Game-/Unity Simple Wave Based 3D Game.0.md

 ## Step 5.
 Spawning Enemies to a Random Position

-Now we have our enemy spanner set up, and it is spawning our chomper into the game.
+Now we have our enemy spawner set up, and it is spawning our chomper into the game.
 Now let's make it spawn in at a random position, rather than the same point each time.

-In your SpawnEnemy script.
-Now recall that we set the position with the Vector 3 we defined earlier, which has and x,y & z, component.
-To create a random position, we will need to generate a random number assinged to our x and y values (y is up and down, so we will leave that as 0).
+In your SpawnEnemy script, recall that we set the position with the Vector 3 we defined earlier, which has and x,y & z, component.
+To create a random position, we will need to generate a random number assigned to our x and y values (y is up and down, so we will leave that as 0).

 To do this, back near the start of your script, below where you declared the variable for the chomper, (public GameObject chomperPrefab;) create two new variable using the following two lines: